zacharytabler/healthy-response/README.md

 * Chelsea James - **[Github](https://github.com/ChelsMarea1)**, **[Portfolio](https://ChelsMarea1.github.io/)**
 * Kit Sidhu - **[Github](https://github.com/kitsi)**, **[Portfolio](https://kitsi.github.io/)**
 * Zachary Tabler -  **[Github](https://github.com/zacharytabler)**, **[Portfolio](https://zacharytabler.github.io/)**

+### What We Learned 📚
+* Building Functions With JavaScript
+* Working with Java Collections
+* Creating Post Requests Using The MVC Design Pattern
+* The Importance Of The Agile Methodology In Managing A Project

 ### How To Use 🔧
 This application contains both server side and client side functionality.